 - Frequent and intense monitoring of expenditures and efficiency

 Those interviewed explained that these approaches were supported by their hospitals' culture — which included such attributes as promoting talent from within and a firm commitment to service — and were enabled by strong hospital-physician relationships.

 The issue brief is available under Document Downloads.
-The full report is available on the Center for Healthcare Management site listed under External Links.
+The full report is available on the BioMedSearch site listed under External Links.